Omaha vs. Lincoln, NE: An Honest Comparison for People Actually Making the Move

 The Option Nobody Mentions: Gretna or Waverly

-If you're genuinely torn between the two cities — maybe one spouse works in Omaha and the other has ties to Lincoln, or your situation is just legitimately split — I'll share the same advice I give clients in that exact position: look at Gretna or Waverly.
+If you're genuinely torn — maybe you've got opportunities pulling you toward both cities, or you and your spouse are working in different directions — I'll give you the same advice I give clients in that exact spot: look at Gretna or Waverly.

 Who Should Choose Omaha